 Across the country, low-income and minority communities suffer disproportionately from pollution and lack positive environmental resources.
-Factories and waste processing plants cluster in such marginalized communities, which often lack the clout and the resources to oppose noxious polluters effectively.
-These communities also lack important community resources like reliable sources of healthy food, medical care, and green spaces.
+These communities also lack important community resources like reliable sources of healthy food, medical care and green spaces.

 As a result, community members in neighborhoods affected by environmental injustice suffer a variety of public health crises – higher incidences of asthma, obesity, cancer, other diseases, as well as higher infant mortality and lower average life spans.